 Look out for these red flags and be suspicious:

-- Be wary if fraudsters want to develop a quick relationship with you, and be suspicious when someone you haven't met professes their love to you.
+- when someone you haven’t met in person professes their love to you

 - Date modified: